Home buying tips

 USDA Loans

-If you’re a qualifying veteran, service member, or surviving spouse, you may have access to a VA loan.
-This can be a powerful benefit that allows you to finance high-value homes with more flexibility, with no maximum loan limit.
+If you’re a qualifying US military veteran, active service member, or surviving spouse, then you may be able to apply for and access a VA loan.
+With the loan, you’ll be able to finance high-value homes with more flexibility and without a maximum loan limit.

 Property and Appraisal Standards